Register today for

 our course will include the following topics

-Most students with word recognition problems have difficulty becoming fluent readers.
-They may struggle with phonemic awareness, decoding, and/or spelling.
-Understand how to link assessment data to evidence-based word recognition (decoding, encoding, fluency) practices and learn how to engage children in key instructional strategies and activities that teach these essential skills.
-Participants will also learn how to integrate handwriting into foundational skill instruction.
+Students who struggle with word recognition often have difficulty with phonemic awareness, decoding, encoding and reading fluency.
+As a result, their reading is labored and error prone.
+Key to providing targeted instruction is diagnostic assessment.
+Understand how to link assessment data to reading material selection and learn how to engage your students in key instructional strategies and activities that teach these essential skills.
+Participants will also learn how to integrate handwriting into foundational skill instruction as they apply their new learning to lesson planning.

 4. Grammar and Syntax: The Building Blocks for Comprehending and Writing Sentences

 Many children with comprehension problems have difficulty understanding sentences.
 Students must learn the function of the words in sentences and how their arrangement changes meaning.
-Learn engaging ways to improve students’ ability to speak, read, and comprehend different types of sentences with a variety of structures.
-Participants will also learn techniques to support their students’ ability to write coherent, interesting, and complex sentences.
+Learn engaging ways to improve students’ ability to speak, read, and write different types of sentences with a variety of structures.
+Participants will also learn techniques to support their students’ ability to comprehend sentences and write coherent, interesting, and complex sentences.